10 Signs You’re About to Fall for a Bad Airbnb Listing

 You might find a property with tons of reviews—but are any of them peachy?
 The only thing worse than no feedback is negative criticisms of a listing, Mosadegh says.
 “Reviews that say negative things about Wi-Fi, neighbors, or neighborhood safety are important to sort through.
 That’s why you should take the time to read all reviews and dig deep,” she explains.
 She also recommends following up on reviews that mention construction, since that could change or improve over time.
 “Review comments may not be a deal breaker but are always something you should weigh,” she adds.

 You aren’t finding photos that match the description

-Use your investigative skills to see if the description matches the pictures provided, urges Jessica Norak, a travel writer and Airbnb frequent traveler.
+Use your investigative skills to see if the description matches the pictures provided, urges Jessica Norak, a travel writer and frequent Airbnb user.
 “If the text says ‘luxury apartment’ and you see chipped paint, uneven concrete floors, and little furniture pictured, it probably is not a luxury apartment,” she explains.
 “Be sure to check the photos that have been verified or taken by Airbnb, and use those to inform what you think the apartment will be like, rather than the description, if the two do not match.”
-Don’t book that vacation-home rental until you read these strategies.
+This is also one of the signs you’re about to book a bad hotel.

 You can’t believe the price

 Finding a good deal is often a double-edged sword: Saving money is always a bonus, but it’s important to understand why a place is far below market value compared with other listings, notes Veronica Silva, a graphic designer, digital nomad, and frequent Airbnb guest.
 As she puts it, there’s often a reason, so don’t just believe you scored a budget-friendly option right off the bat.
 “Maybe the neighborhood is not great, or the place itself is lacking something and the host is just trying to make up for it,” she explains.
 When in doubt, you should ask your potential host to provide further insight on how he or she arrived at the rate.

 You’re finding errors